The likelihood of not detecting cavity-carving companions in transition discs -- A statistical approach: Projected separation of the binary for a given cavity size. The distribution of

-We start exploring the case of direct imaging observations and for now ignore the possibility of detecting companions with other techniques, such as radial velocity variations or interferometry (e.g., sparse aperture masking, VLTI-GRAVITY).
+We started by exploring the case of direct-imaging observations and ignored the possibility that companions might be detected with other techniques, such as radial velocity variations or interferometry (e.g. sparse aperture masking or VLTI-GRAVITY).

-What is the likelihood that a companion carving the cavity in a transition disc remains undetected?
-This could occur if the projected separation of the binary is too small to be resolved due to the limited spatial resolution of the instrument or if it is obscured by a coronagraph during observations.
+A companion that carves the cavity in a transition disc might remain undetected when the projected separation of the binary is too small to be resolved, because the spatial resolution of the instrument is too low, or when it is obscured by a coronagraph during the observations.